Package 'iotables'

 t_rows2

-Technology codes in row names, following the Eurostat convention.
+Technology codes in row names, following Eurostat conventions.

 t_rows2_lab